tamersp25/docs/docs/apis/search-quickstart.md

 ## **Sample Requests and Responses**

 Veritone’s GraphiQL interface is a service you can use to easily interact with the Search API.
 We recommend using GraphiQL ([https://api.veritone.com/v3/graphiql](https://api.veritone.com/v3/graphiql)) for making test API requests, but calls can also be made using a different HTTP client.
-All requests must be HTTP POST to the[ https://api.veritone.com/v3/graphql](https://api.veritone.com/v3/graphql) endpoint with the *query* parameter and *application/json *encoded body.
+All requests must be HTTP POST to the Veritone GraphQL endpoint with the *query* parameter and *application/json* encoded bodies.
 In addition, requests must be authenticated with an API Token.
 Pass the token in your request using the *Authorization* header with a value *Bearer <token>*.
 If you’re using a raw HTTP client, the query body contents must be sent in a string (not an object) with all quotes escaped.

 Following are a variety of example queries that demonstrate how to put everything together.
 The sample requests provided are structured for use in our GraphiQL interface, but we’ve also included the basic cURL structure for your reference below.
 Please note that the examples shown do not use client information and are not language specific.
 For fields that require account-specific data (such as a Recording ID), replace the value with your own.